CV Writing Tips

 Don't overload this section - make it easy to glance over.
 Ensure that your most recent qualification is listed first and work backwards chronologically from there.

 Other Training and Additional Information

-Regularly attend CIPD events to keep up to date with current trends, legislation & changes to industry standards.
+Regularly attend CIPD events to keep updated with current trends, legislation & changes to industry standards.

-Completed various internal leadership courses and numerous in-house programmes including; only include things that are relevant for your target audience.
+You have completed various internal leadership courses and numerous in-house programmes, including things relevant to your target audience.

-Your qualifications and professional memberships are vitally important to selling your CV, but I would argue that the work and career history section is the most important element of your CV.
+Your qualifications and professional memberships are crucial to selling your CV, but I would argue that the work and career history section is the essential element of your CV.

 Be wary of overloading this section and underselling your experience.
-Make sure you include as much factual information as possible to help this stand-out.
-Use statistics and figures to back up your achievements and don’t dwell too long on responsibilities that a potential employer would assume you undertook anyway.
-To illustrate the point, I have given a few examples of do’s and don’ts to be followed while writing a Finance Director CV.
-Similar approach can be taken for writing a management accountant CV or a CV for any other post.
+Ensure you include as much factual information as possible to help this stand out.
+Use statistics and figures to back up your achievements, and don't dwell too long on responsibilities that a potential employer would assume you undertook anyway.
+To illustrate the point, I have given a few examples of do's and don'ts to be followed while writing a Finance Director CV.
+A similar approach can be taken for writing a management accountant CV or a CV for any other post.

 2007 – Present